 In 2024 the Hillsboro Historical Society completed construction of a beautiful Coach House at our Black Range Museum in Hillsboro, New Mexico.

 It was specifically designed to display the Mountain Pride which has returned back to the place it once rolled.
-Starting November 9th 2025 the Coach will be on display for visitors to the Black Range Museum to enjoy!
+The Coach can now be seen during special weekend tours at the Black Range Museum!

 The Moutain Pride stagecoach is now sheltered at the Black Range Museum Coach House